parts of indian constitution

 Chapter IV – The Union Judiciary (Articles 124 to 147)

-Articles 124 to 147 deal with the Union Judiciary, that is, the Supreme Court.
-Parts of Indian Constitution It gives all the information related to the Supreme Court.
+Articles 124 to 147 deal with the Union Judiciary, the Supreme Court.
+Parts of the Indian Constitution It gives all the information about the Supreme Court.

 Chapter V – Comptroller and Auditor-General of India (Articles 148 to 151)